500 Series Preamps

 - DI input, fitted with pad and phase reverse

 5. Rupert Neve Designs Portico 511

 Rupert Neve Designs has produced plenty of signature merchandise that brings Mr. Neve’s touch to the trendy age of recording.
-Whereas the worth of that merchandise is out of the reach for some, the most recent offering from RND hits the affordability goal dead center whereas sustaining high quality and glorious sonics.
-The 511 preamp contains a vary of controls plus the signature Silk circuit.
+Whereas the worth of that merchandise is out of reach for some, the most recent offering from RND hits the affordability goal dead center whereas sustaining high quality and glorious sonics.
+The 511 preamp contains a variety of controls plus the signature Silk circuit.

-RND has elegantly optimized the area constraints of the 500 Series through the use of elements that keep a low noise floor with the identical presence and sonics of their well-liked Portico series.
+RND has elegantly optimized the area constraints of the 500 Series through the use of elements that keep a low-noise floor with the identical presence and sonics of their well-liked Portico series.
 A precision 12-way rotary switch will increase the gain from zero to 66 dB in 6dB steps.

 An extra sweepable trim knob creates a constantly variable ±6dB level control, and there are phase polarity and phantom power buttons included on the 511 panels.
 A variable highpass filter is engaged by pressing the HPF swap, permitting the consumer to sweep from 20-250 Hz at a rate of a 12dB octave to get rid of low-end rumble when wanted.